stephanenicolas/Quality-Tools-for-Android/README.md

 * Standard Android testing framework and code coverage using emma, reported in Sonar.
 That also covers robotium, easy mock and mockito technologies.
 * Robolectric testing framework and code coverage using Cobertura, reported in Sonar.
+* UI Automator testing through a new android maven plugin goal.
 * Configuration works out of the box in eclipse
 * Lint integration via Maven.
 * PMD, findbugs, checkstyle integration via Maven, reported in Sonar.